MARS-BAGEL/Alans-Riequirement-Map-Thingy/README.md

 # Alans-Requirement-Map-Thingy
-Alan's thing for using D3 for making charts and graphs and stuff
+Alan's thing for using D3 for making charts and graphs and stuff.
+Adapted from work done by Mike Bostock.

 # Mobile patent suits